Twentysix26/x26-Cogs/README.md

 - An extremely versatile module, [Warden](https://github.com/Twentysix26/x26-Cogs/wiki/Warden), that allows you to define complex custom rules to better moderate, monitor and manage your community
 - A unique (and optional) way to let your community help *you* when you can't
 - The peace of mind that only a smart automod can bring :-)
+## Contributions
+Bugfixes are welcome in PR form.
+For anything else, such as adding new features, let's discuss about it first!
+Feel free to [open an issue](https://github.com/Twentysix26/x26-Cogs/issues/new/choose).